Home Page

 • taking oestrogen-only hormone replacement therapy for an extended length of time.

-Having at least one pregnancy seems to reduce your risk of ovarian cancer, and breast feeding your baby for a year or more can also help reduce your risk.
+Having at least one pregnancy seems to reduce your risk of ovarian cancer, as does breast feeding your baby.
 Similarly, taking the oral contraceptive pill may decrease your risk.
-In fact, taking the pill for 3 or more years can reduce the risk of ovarian cancer by 30 to 50 per cent.
+In fact, taking the pill for 5 or more years can reduce the risk of ovarian cancer by 30 to 40 per cent.

 How is ovarian cancer diagnosed?

-There are a number of tests that are used to help diagnose ovarian cancer, including ultrasounds, X-rays and blood tests.
+There are a number of tests that are used to help diagnose ovarian cancer, including an ultrasound (which may be performed through the vagina) and blood tests such as the CA125 test.
 If these tests suggest that ovarian cancer is likely, an operation is usually needed to confirm the diagnosis.
 If an ovarian tumour is discovered during the operation, surgery to remove the cancer can be performed at the same time.

 What treatments are available?